ropensci/roadoi/cran-comments.md

 Dear CRAN maintainers,

 This submission fixes the problems shown on
-<https://cran.r-project.org/web/checks/check_results_roadoi.html>, and problems encountered in the last submission.
+<https://cran.r-project.org/web/checks/check_results_roadoi.html>, and adds new functionality.

 Thanks for alerting me!